austinmacmath/EMPTI/README.md

 * [Express](https://expressjs.com/)
 * [MySQL](https://www.mysql.com/)

-## Start Instructions
+## Local Start Instructions
+1. Install MySQL
+2. Start the MySQL CLI with `user=root` and `password=password`
+3. Start a MySQL instance
-1. Clone this repo: `git@github.com:austinmacmath/synergy-app.git`
+4. Clone this repo: `git@github.com:austinmacmath/synergy-app.git`
-2. Change directories: `cd synergy-app`
+5. Change directories: `cd synergy-app`
+6. From the MySQL CLI, run `CREATE DATABASE synergy`
+7. From the terminal, run `mysql -u root -p synergy < synergy_dump.sql`
-3. Start the application:`DEBUG=synergy-app:* npm start`
+8. Start the application:`DEBUG=synergy-app:* npm start`
-4. Navigate to `localhost:3000` in your browser for the homepage and `localhost:3000/<ID>` for the different email prompts
+9. Navigate to [localhost:3000](localhost:3000) in your browser for the homepage and `localhost:3000/<ID>` for the different email prompts

 ## To Do
 * login/unique user